-The AU Online MBA in Global Sustainable Management (Green MBA) is comprised of 10 intensive 6-week courses, followed by an individualized capstone project that is completed over two 6-week terms.
+The AU Online MBA in Global Sustainable Management (Green MBA) is comprised of 12 intensive 6-week courses.
+Complete 6 core courses, 4 specialized sustainable management courses, 1 elective international business course and 1 elective entrepreneurship course.
 The program can be completed in 18 months from anywhere in the world.

-Economics is an important subject that affects the way we live.
-The aim of this course is to help students understand the nature and organization of our society, the arguments underlying many of the great public issues of the day, and the operation and behavior of business firms and other decision-making entities by dealing with the principles of economics useful to MBA students .
+Economics is an important subject that affects the way we live in not only the United States but internationally for countries who use the market system to determine the allocation of resources in their society.
+The aim of this course is to help students understand the operation of a market system in an international setting and to explore the nature and organization of various societies and the arguments underlying many of the great global public issues of the day in an international setting, and to understand the operation and behavior of international business firms and other decision-making entities through the study of the principles of international economics useful to students in the international MBA program.

 Human beings are the most crucial components of any organization as all other company assets are always subject to human decisions.
 Recruitment, management and training of the workforce are then crucial tasks that contribute to the company’s success and can even be decisive for its survival.
 This is true whether we are considering domestic companies or international companies.
 This course focuses on the study of human management principles as they reflect on the basic assumption of treating employees as investments benefiting a company in the long run from the international perspective.
 The class is designed as an overview of traditional functions of international human resource (IHRM) management and an examination of its governing mechanisms contributing to the success of an organization.
 Compensation, staffing, training, labor relations and employee performance evaluation are studied from an international perspective among other aspects of international human resource management.